 Is it ‘Time-based’ or was it…?

-When I talk to managers, I often feel that goal setting has been downgraded to a ‘using the SMART technique’ drill.
+When I talk to managers, I often feel that goal setting has been downgraded to a ‘using the SMART goal setting technique’ drill.
 The essence has been lost.

 The acronym is well-known but few understand the real dynamics of goal setting and the added value for the successful implementation of a strategy.
 Most managers are clueless and thousands of company money is spent on training to reinforce this ignorance.